v-pbartley/openhack-mc4h/Challenge-00/Readme.md

 + In Challenges 05-08, we cover MC4H architectures based on Microsoft Dynamics/Dataverse healthcare industry solutions.
 Because most participants do not have access to a Dynamics/Dataverse environment, Challenges 05-08 are presented as instructor-lead training modules.
 A basic knowledge of the Dynamics/Dataverse landscape will be helpful to get the most out of this portion of the training.
 Please visit [here](https://powerplatform.microsoft.com/en-us/dataverse/) to learn more about the Dynamics/Dataverse platform.

 + For testing Azure API for FHIR, we will be using the [Postman](https://www.postman.com/api-platform/api-testing/) API testing application.
-We assume learners have some experience making REST API calls in Postman or in a similar type of utility.
+We assume learners have some experience making REST API calls in Postman or a similar type of utility.

 ## Environment Prerequisites
 Please be sure to have the following ready in your environment before proceeding to Challenge-01.